top of page

 The violation of deeply-held moral beliefs and ethical standards—irrespective of the actual context of trauma—can lead to considerable moral dissonance, which if unresolved, leads to the development of core and secondary symptoms that often occur concurrently.
 The core symptoms commonly identifiable are: (a) shame, (b) guilt, (c) a loss of trust in self, others, and/or transcendental/ultimate beings, and (d) spiritual/existential conflict including an ontological loss of meaning in life.
 These core symptomatic features, influence the development of secondary indicators such as (a) depression, (b) anxiety, (c) anger, (d) re-experiencing the moral conflict, (e) social problems (e.g., social alienation) and (f) relationship issues (e.g., collegial, spousal, family), and ultimately (g) self-harm (i.e., self-sabotage, substance abuse, suicidal ideation and death).

 In many cases, brief or isolated encounters with these 3 causes do not trigger any kind of trauma.
-The outcome completely relies on how severe and how sustained the exposure is.
+The outcome completely relies on how severe and how sustained the exposure is and if there was a prior history of such events in the life of the leader.

 One risk factor that can make things much worse is a leader's self-neglect, which I call "Dehumanization of the Self."
 In other words, Leadership Trauma is exacerbated when leaders begin to ignore their own suffering and dehumanize themselves in order to "get through it."

-For instance, in order to pull their company though a crisis, leaders may work 80-100 hour weeks (I had many of those), not get enough sleep, not eat well, not exercise, drink too much, or use excessive medications or drugs.
+For instance, in order to pull their company through a crisis, leaders may work 80-100 hour weeks (I had many of those), not get enough sleep, not eat well, not exercise, drink too much, or use excessive medications or drugs.
 This is not to shame any of these behaviors.
-In the moment, the leader feels they need to do this in order to survive.
+In the moment, the leader may feel they need to do this in order to survive (and they may be right).
 This is very common with trauma.

 It can, however, feed into a cycle during a company crisis.
-The closer the leader thinks they are to failure, the closer they are to shame, and therefore, the more willing they are to not treat themselves well.
+The closer the leader thinks they are to failure, the closer they are to shame or negative self-regard, and therefore, the more willing they are to not treat themselves well.
 At an extreme, they start to go numb from these behaviors.

 Once the leader starts to become numb to their own pain, they have dehumanized themselves.
 This is when the long-term damage to them can skyrocket since the normal pain feedback loop has been turned off.
 They are dissociated.
 They can risk dehumanizing themselves at an accelerating pace and traumatizing themselves in ways they would normally object to.
 To the extent that they had suffered trauma in the past, this could worsen these effects.